 There is a lot to learn about our sacred cycles and how to better manage them while living increasingly busy lives.
 Seed cycling is an opportunity to pay special attention to our monthly moon cycle, tune into the needs of our body, and create a deeper focus for this essential part of female health.

-As a woman with a cycle you likely are very familiar with the ways hormones can change your digestion, your energy, your moods, sex drive, and well, nearly everything else!
-So it should not surprise you to know that supporting your hormones can also help support the rest of your body.
+As a woman with a cycle you might have noticed that hormonal fluctuations throughout the month can change your digestion, your energy, your moods, sex drive, and well, nearly everything else!
+Or maybe you’ve NEVER noticed – and it’s time to tune in!
+Supporting your hormones will help support the rest of your body.
 I’m very happy to see that hormonal health is finally getting some attention – Well + Good even said that 2019 is the year we finally get serious about our hormones.

 What is Seed Cycling?